Prath06/benchmarks/README.md

     $ make run BLOCK=mlpack,shogun

-#### Benchmarking a Single Libary and a Single Method
+#### Benchmarking a Single Library and a Single Method

-You can also combine the `BLOCK` and `METHODBLOCK` flag to benchmark single methods for a specific libraries.
+You can also combine the `BLOCK` and `METHODBLOCK` flag to benchmark single methods for a specific library.
 For example, if you only wanted to benchmark the MLPACK and Shogun, K-Means scripts use the following command line:

     $ make run BLOCK=mlpack,shogun METHODBLOCK=KMEANS